easoncxz/2021-relex-mordor-interview/README.md

 - Don't remove/disable the tests
 - Follow the problem statement
-- Pretty much everything else is up to the interviewer, refactor code, modify cabal, add tests etc.
+- Pretty much everything else is up to the interviewee, refactor code, modify cabal, add tests etc.